• Skip to main content

 Happy tourists strolling in Sultanahmet Park on a sunny day with Hagia Sophia in the background

-For sightseeing, Sultanahmet is the ideal base in 2025.
-Here, you’ll find Hagia Sophia, the Blue Mosque, and the Grand Bazaar all within easy walking distance.
-The area is largely closed to traffic, making it perfect for relaxed strolls between landmarks.
-Evenings are generally quiet, allowing for a restful night after a full day of exploring.
+• Why it works: The most walkable base for sightseeing, with Hagia Sophia, the Blue Mosque, Topkapi Palace, and the Grand Bazaar all within easy walking distance.
+The area is largely closed to traffic, making it ideal for relaxed exploration.

 10. Sirkeci